geo-ant/blog/_posts/2022-12-21-common-cpp-errors-vs-rust.md

 We probably all know how array or vector access using operator `[]` can cause out of bounds access in C++.
-For example, for `std::vector` it does [not perform bounds checking](https://en.cppreference.com/w/cpp/container/vector/operator_at), so an illegal memory access can occurr unnoticed[^arrays].
+For example, for `std::vector` it does [not perform bounds checking](https://en.cppreference.com/w/cpp/container/vector/operator_at), so an illegal memory access can occur unnoticed[^arrays].
 The problem is not that this is possible at all, since a systems language that cares about performance _must_ offer these kinds of unchecked accesses.
 The problem is that this most fundamental way to access a vector element, deep in every programmers DNA, is